Smaranda Brăescu

 Smaranda Brăescu (21 May 1897 – 2 February 1948) was a Romanian parachuting and aviation pioneer, former multiple world record holder.
 Her achievements earned her the nickname "Queen of the Heights".

 In the late 1920s and early 1930s she achieved several notable records, becoming the first Romanian woman to hold a parachuting license, the first European woman to be granted an American pilot license and the women's record holder for highest parachute jump.
 While visiting California in 1932 she broke the overall parachuting height record, jumping from around 7000 m.

 These feats made her a popular heroine both in Romania and abroad, a status that was further confirmed by her participation as part of a White Squadron medical wing in several battles of World War II.
-Opposition to the newly installed communist regime lead to her being sent to prison in 1946, where she most likely died two years later.
+Opposition to the newly installed communist regime led to her being sent to prison in 1946, where she most likely died two years later.